Hostile Takeover

 The third thing J showed the drone was a mass of parts leaning against the wall, as if extruded.
 A ramp spiraling around the corpse spire, and J led the drone up its incline.

-“The last things I want to show you is the personal perches.
+“The last things I want to show you are the personal perches.
 We each have our own alcoves in the spire.
-Just a little alcove we each dug out to give ourselves a little space of our own, where we can recharge and pass the time between missions.”
+Just a little spot we each dug out to give ourselves a little space of our own, where we can recharge and pass the time between missions.”

-Before long, the incline became a flat platform, revealing the first thing in the spire not made of disassembled drones.
+Before long, the incline became a flat platform, revealing one of the few things in the spire not made of disassembled drones.
 A line of… rocks?
-This one red, this one flecked with crystalline shards, this one flaking, this one just a chunk of ice, and this one might be iron ore.
+This one red, this one flecked with crystalline shards, this one flaking, this one just a chunk of ice, and that one might be iron ore.

 The drone tapped their chin.
 “You know, N sounds… kind of nice.”